Amber, it’s 4 against 1!

 Welp, Shit’s ’bout ta go down.

-Yeah, Amber’s pulling a huge bitch move.
+Yeah, Amber’s pulling a huge bongo move.
 Then again, her whole superhero motivation is exactly what people portray Batman as having in parody.
 Rather than actually wanting to do good, she’s just looking for an excuse to punch people.

 Honestly, she’s more like the Punisher than Batman.